RURAL COMMUNICATIONS WORKSTREAM

 In the recent years, there has been a significant growth of cellular wireless communications.
 Despite this growth, a large part of the world is still deprived of broadband connectivity.
 Using existing cellular wireless systems including Third Generation (3G) and Fourth Generation (4G) technology, there are significant challenges in providing broadband access.

-Universal Broadband Service and the Pandemic
+Universal Broadband Service and the Pandemic (Article)

 This article was originally published in the IEEE Communications Standards Magazine.